SelinCetinkaya/GA-Project-1/README.md

 | Total |  | 37hrs| 34hrs | 34hrs |

 ## Code Snippet

+I was really proud of being able to use a template literal to make this function look so clean.
+I originally was using document.querySelector and appending each individual item but changed it to this and am very happy with how it looks.

 ```
 async function appendRecipe(meal) {
   const title = meal.strMeal